gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - `org.gradle.platform.base.toolchain.ToolChain`
 - Change `JavaToolChain` to extend `ToolChain`.
 - Change `JvmPlatform` to extend `Platform`.
+- The `BinarySpec.buildable` flag should be `false` when a particular JVM binary cannot be built by the current JVM.
+- Configuration of the build should not fail when a JVM binary cannot be built.
+Instead the appropriate compilation task should fail.
+- The implementation should delegate to the JavaToolChain to determine if a binary is buildable.
 - Use a consistent DSL for declaring the target platforms of all platform aware component types.
 - Mention breaking change in release notes.

+#### Test cases

+- Running `gradle components` on a build which cannot be built with the current JVM should not fail, and should indicate that the binary is not buildable.

 #### Open issues